AlivadTheImpala/school_vault/Networking Key Terms.md

 ROM: similar to ROM in that its faster than a harddrive, but instead of being volatile it is non-volatile so even a power shutoff wont clear its memory.
 It'll typically hold the BIOS which is the first software that runs when a system boots and helps start the other computer processes.

 Kernel Mode: kernel mode is the closest to the core components to a computer.
 It allows full access to system resources and hardware so higher privilege levels are required.
+Applications running in kernel mode are all tied to a single address space.

+User Mode: when you launch a program in user mode it has its own virtual address space, each program is private and therefore other programs cant modify another's data.